alan-turing-institute/data-safe-haven/processes/provider-overview.md

 The transfer process should be initiated by the Research Manager in the management framework, opening a new empty secure data volume for deposit.

 Once made available, all transfer must use encrypted channels, (SCP, SFTP, HTTPS).
-No dataset should be sent over email, via dropbox, google drive, sharepoint or office 365 groups.
-At higher tiers, data upload should always be directly into the secure volume to avoid the risk of individuals unintentionally retaining the dataset for longer than intended.
+No dataset should be sent over email, via Dropbox, Google Drive, Sharepoint or Office 365 groups.
+At higher tiers, data should always be uploaded directly into the secure volume to avoid the risk of individuals unintentionally retaining the dataset for longer than intended.

-The Dataset Provider Representative should then immediately indicate the transfer is complete.
+The Dataset Provider Representative should then immediately indicate that the transfer is complete.
 In doing so, they lose access to the data volume.

 The Research Manager should authorise the mounting of the data volume in the analysis Environment, using the web interface.

-While open for deposit, this volume provides an additional risk of a third party accessing the dataset.
+While it is open to accept data, this volume provides an additional risk of a third party accessing the dataset.
 We define two tiers of protection against this risk:

 ### High security transfer protocol